 Crowd Control Stanchions | Ropes And Stanchions Guide

 These crowd control stanchions are tried and true, traditional and elegant method of crowd control.
 These posts have aesthetic appeal, and typically feature velour rope, twisted nylon, or metal chain to connect them, creating a barrier to direct foot traffic or lines of people.
 While the traditional post and rope set up is the norm, there are a number of different styles for our crowd control stanchions that are better suited to certain applications.
-Let’s take a look at the different options available.
+Let’s take a look at the different options of crowd control posts and materials available.

 Imagine a classic metal stanchion, but without the base.
 That’s essentially what fixed and removable posts are.
 Instead of a base for stability, these posts are secured into the ground.
 In the case of fixed posts, they’re installed directly into the ground.
 For removable posts, a socket receptacle is installed into the ground, and the post is attached to it when desired.
 These posts provide more stability and are difficult to tamper with when compared to portable stanchions, but they are also more permanent and can’t be easily reconfigured.